sharif-rahman/Auto-Deploy-NodeJS/README.md

 ### DockerfilesInfo/Dockerfile-NODEJS:
   - This file is to create the node application.
-  - Just RUN the main.sh file it will auto  create the docker cotainer with running json application and even it push the images to provide [DOCKER-HUB] (https://cloud.docker.com/repository/list).
+  - Just RUN the main.sh file it will auto  create the docker cotainer with running json application and even it push the images to provide [DOCKER-HUB](https://cloud.docker.com/repository/list).
 Docker ID: shariftest
 ```
 ./myapp/main.sh
 ```